Ted Stevens: Marriage and family

 Stevens and Ann had three sons (Ben, Walter, and Ted) and two daughters (Susan and Elizabeth).
 Democratic Governor Tony Knowles appointed Ben to the Alaska Senate in 2001, where he served as the president of the state senate until the fall of 2006.

 Ted Stevens remarried in 1980.
 He and his second wife, Catherine, had a daughter, Lily.

 Stevens's last Alaska home was in Girdwood, a ski resort community near the southern edge of Anchorage's city limits, about 40 mi by road from downtown.
-The home was the subject of media attention after it was raided by FBI & IRS agents in 2007.
+The home was the subject of media attention after it was raided by FBI and IRS agents in 2007.

 Prostate cancer

 Stevens was a survivor of prostate cancer and had publicly disclosed his cancer.
 He was nominated for the first Golden Glove Awards for Prostate Cancer by the National Prostate Cancer Coalition (NPCC).
 He advocated the creation of the Congressionally Directed Medical Research Program for Prostate Cancer at the Department of Defense, which has funded nearly $750 million for prostate cancer research.
 Stevens was a recipient of the Presidential Citation by the American Urological Association for significantly promoting urology causes.